leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 4. Calculate fields

 What is this layer?
 Active channel is the area of the channel that is modified by average stream discharge.
-This means it includes non wetted features such as islands and bars that are located within the channel.
+This means it includes non wetted features such as islands and bars that are located within the bankful channel.

 #### Lines of Evidence: